xingmingxu/EcoTransformer/README.md

 ## Structure

+``l1_distance.py`` contains the main functionality and required helper functions to use our EcoTransformer as a library.

-The core library is contained in l1_distance.py, containing the main functionality and any necessary helper functions.
-We tested our architecture against the typical eager_attention_forward used in GPT2, so classes inheriting from GPT2 have been provided to demonstrate how EcoTransformer's L1 attention can replace dot-product attention at minimal cost.
+As we in part tested our architecture against the typical eager_attention_forward used in GPT2, classes inheriting from GPT2 have been provided, to demonstrate how EcoTransformer's L1 attention can replace dot-product attention at minimal cost.

+``EcoTransformer_GPT2_Demo.ipynb`` contains a training/testing framework that can demonstrate EcoTransformer's performance on the StoryCloze dataset.

-## Setup
+## Setup and Testing

+To test the performance of EcoTransformer:
+1. Upload ``EcoTransformer_GPT2_Demo.ipynb`` to Google Colab (recommended).
+2. Follow the setup steps in the provided notebook, and click "Run All" with the A100 GPU for best performance, or T4 GPU if the former is unavailable.

-Run the following commands in a bash terminal:
+To use this library as the core of a repo, run the following commands in a bash terminal:
 ```
 git clone https://github.com/xingmingxu/EcoTransformer_Temp.git
 cd EcoTransformer_Temp